OpenDSA/OpenDSA/RST/en/PL/FP2.rst

     [ [ 1, 2 ], 3 ]

+Note that we stretched the semantics of the *subst* function a bit since the third argument in the last call above is not an integer list.
 Again the template for the *subst* function follows the pattern established by the BNF grammar for a *<list_of_ints>*.